ilkerkorkut/distributed-system-app/README.md

 Some nodes start at exact time with others, some nodes may restart, and some nodes may join second or minutes later or some nodes never start.

-So decided to implement very very simple like raft consensus algorithm implementation.
+So decided to implement very very simple version of raft consensus algorithm implementation.

 #### Tech Info
 - gRPC is used for communication between nodes.